heatmyhome-ninja/HeatMyHome-Website/README.md

 However the code is publicly available if you wish to view it or host the server yourself.

 For further information please see the API specific [repository](https://github.com/heatmyhome-ninja/epc-api).

+# Credits
+Credit to Vecteezy for the following Vector Graphics: [Tree](https://www.vecteezy.com/free-vector/tree"), [Nature](https://www.vecteezy.com/free-vector/nature) and [Human](https://www.vecteezy.com/free-vector/human).
+We wish to thank credit Dr Wei He and Micheal Ryland for developing the  heating simulation model.
+HeatMyHome is a University of Warwick Engineering Master's project developed by Jack Kirby, Aaron Hickman, Lina Khalil, Tudor Sucala, and Saahil Dhand.
+If you have any questions, please contact us at heatmyhome.ninja@gmail.com.